 Schools for which an overall accountability determination cannot be made.
-Schools for which an overall accountability determination cannot be made (i.e., are missing multiple indicators due to n-size) are often necessarily small schools, alternative schools, or schools who exclusively serve special populations (see p.
-33).
-For schools in the lowest performing 5% of schools in the state who: 1) do not have at least Growth or Achievement, and 2) have at least two indicators which can be calculated, the school may be asked to provide additional data or a root-cause analysis to the state to determine if they are in need of additional support.
-These schools may be reviewed on an individual basis to determine if identification for CSI or TSI is appropriate.
-The second-tier review is intended to look at the unique circumstances for each school and to examine additional points of data (e.g., local data student performance, credit earned, increased attendance, school engagement, and additional types of successful completion such as earning a GED) to make final accountability determinations and recommend supports and interventions.
+Schools for which an overall accountability determination cannot be made (i.e., are missing multiple indicators due to n-size).
+For schools in the lowest performing 5% of schools in the state who: 1) do not have at least Growth or Achievement, and 2) have at least two indicators which can be calculated, the school may be asked to provide additional data to determine if they are in need of additional support.
+These schools may be reviewed on an individual basis to determine if identification for CSI, TSI, or ATSI is appropriate.

 Schools in their first year of operation.
 In accordance with state law, newly opened schools may request exemption from the state's accountability system until they have completed their first year of operation for elementary/middle schools and second year of operation for high schools.
 In addition, including high schools after their second year of operation ensures that all available data on college readiness assessments and graduation outcomes can be included in accountability determinations.
-The School Grading Exemption Request Form is available on the Assessment and Accountability website at: https://schools.utah.gov/assessment?mid=1104&tid=4.
+To request this exemption, please email Aaron Brough, Director of Data and Statistics: Aaron.Brough@schools.utah.gov.